charlesbwhetstone/charlesbwhetstone.github.io/blog.md

 classes: wide
 ---

-# Latest Updates & Thoughts
+# Latest Blog Posts & Updates

 Here I share updates on projects, thoughts on technology, life experiences, and whatever else comes to mind.
 Think of it as a more casual space compared to my technical articles.